lemoineat/pivotalzibot/README.md

-Pivotalzibot is a
+Trackerzibot is a
 [Pivotal Tracker](https://www.pivotaltracker.com/) bot that mirrors changes made on [Pivotal Tracker](https://www.pivotaltracker.com/) to  [Bugzilla](https://www.bugzilla.org/).
-It works better with the [Pivotalzilla](https://github.com/lemoineat/Pivotalzilla/) extention for Bugzilla.
+It works better with the [trackerzilla](https://github.com/lemoineat/Trackerzilla/) extention for Bugzilla.

 ### Install